-You can even visit saloons that date back to 1914!
+You can even visit saloons that date back to 1914.

-You can enjoy watching eagles flying care-free in the high skies at Eagle Beach located on Glacier Highway.
+You can enjoy watching eagles flying carefree in the high skies at Eagle Beach, located on Glacier Highway.

 This is because the bald eagles come down to the beach when the water has receded to catch fish for food.

-The place has been beautifully decorated by the owners who planted ample varieties of exquisite flowers here.
+The place has been beautifully decorated by the owners, who planted ample varieties of exquisite flowers here.

 Beautifully crafted towers from colorful flowers stand tall, resplendent in their floral beauty—not to mention their sweet fragrances that fill the air with delectable aromas.

 Take a comprehensive guided tour around this place, and your guide will fill you with interesting information about the large variety of plants and flowers.

 It welcomes people from all faiths to come and say their prayers.

-Saint Therese is the patron saint of Alaska and is renowned for her many quotes and writings of wisdom.
+St. Thérèse is the patron saint of Alaska and is renowned for her many quotes and writings of wisdom.